Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 A. Publications and Disclosures

-(Taken from: Core Standards for Accredited and Approved Programs, published by the National Accrediting Agency for Clinical Laboratory Sciences, copyright 2012, page 6.)
+(Taken from: NAACLS Standards for Accredited and Approved Programs, published by the National Accrediting Agency for Clinical Laboratory Sciences, Adopted 2012, Revised 2015, page 6)

 In preparation for this experience, admitted students will receive a written assignment titled "Pre-Orientation Clinical Competencies" via email one month prior to the program orientation start date.
 These competencies will cover the theoretical knowledge and basic laboratory skill background that students are expected already posses from the required university course work.

-More specifically, the competencies will consist of 30-50 questions from each of the following laboratory disciplines - Blood Bank, Chemistry, Hematology and Microbiology.
+More specifically, the competencies will consist of 30 - 50 questions from the following laboratory disciplines - Blood Bank, Chemistry, Hematology and Microbiology.
 Each student is required to write, type or draw the answers for all the provided questions.
 The assignment will be due to the program director the first day of program orientation.
 The clinical faculty will review them for completeness.
-Students will be expected to review and understand this information at the beginning of each laboratory course in the clinical program.
+Students will be expected to review and understand this information.
+They will be given a graded pre-test on the first day in these respective laboratory courses.

 Students accepted in to the program will be required to pass a physical examination through the Hospital Occupational Health Services before beginning the program.
 The examination includes, but is not limited to: general physical examination; chest x-ray; blood and urinalysis tests; tuberculosis (TB) testing; drug, alcohol and nicotine screening; evidence of immunity to rubella, mumps, varicella zoster, rubeola and pertussis.
 In addition, students will be required to receive (or show proof) of Hepatitis B vaccine, influenza vaccine and Tdap vaccination.